-Server issue was the part of the story that gave me few sleepless nights.
-I literally skimmed the internet for a better hosting company that could be reliable and scalable enough where I can move my growing blog without the fear of having to get up in the middle of the night and find out that the blog has been offline since last few hours.
+The server issue was the part of the story that gave me a few sleepless nights.
+I skimmed the internet for a better hosting company that could be reliable and scalable enough where I can move my growing blog without the fear of having to get up in the middle of the night and find out that the blog has been offline since last few hours.

 Because that had already happened to me twice and believe me, it is a very terrible feeling.
-It was like as if my heart stopped pumping blood to my body.
-But anyway, I’m glad that I have been hosting my food blog on Digital Ocean from last 5 months and there has never been a single issue.
+It was as if my heart stopped pumping blood to my body.
+But anyway, I’m glad that I have been hosting my food blog on Digital Ocean for the last five months, and there has never been a single issue.

 What is Digital Ocean Hosting?

-Digital Ocean is a cloud hosting service which uses SSD Hard Drives that was gaining popularity amaong publishers who want a blazing fast server for their blog.
+Digital Ocean is a cloud hosting service that uses SSD Hard Drives that was gaining popularity among publishers who want a blazing fast server for their blog.
 While Traditional Hosting Companies charge a premium to offer SSD Hard Drives, Digital Ocean provides SSD by default.